Jinvijay

-Muni Jinvijayji (27 January 1888 ― 3 June 1976) was a scholar of orientalism, archeology, indology and Jainism from India.
+Muni Jinvijayji (27 January 1888 – 3 June 1976) was a scholar of orientalism, archeology, indology and Jainism from India.

 Biography

 Jinvijay was born in Rupaheli, Mewad near Udaipur on 27 January 1888 to Vriddhisinh and Rajkumari.
 His birth name was Kishansinh Parmar.
 He lost his parents at early age and after his contact with Muni Devihans, he was interested in Jainism.
 He was initiated as Sthanakvasi Jain monk in 1903.
-He was later initiated in Samvegi order of Shvetambara Jain monk and was given new name, Muni Jinvijay.
+He was later initiated in Samvegi order of Śvetāmbara Jain monks (Murtipujaka sect) and was given new name, Muni Jinvijay.
 He learned Sanskrit and Prakrit literature under Kantivijay, a Jain ascetic from Patan, Gujarat.

-Being bored of conventional life of ascetic, he renounced monkhood and decided to live as a professor.
+He renounced monkhood and decided to live as a professor.
 He joined Gujarat Vidyapith as a principal of archeology department for few years on invitation of Mahatma Gandhi.
 He went to Germany in 1928 to study Indology.
 He returned to India in 1929.
 He participated in the Salt March of Indian independence movement in 1930 and was imprisoned at Nasik Jail where he met K. M. Munshi.
 He joined Shantiniketan as a professor of Jain literature and taught there from 1932 to 1936.
 He headed archeology department of Bharatiya Vidya Bhavan in 1939.
 He became honorary director of Rajasthan Oriental Research Institute in 1950.
 He served as a head of history and archeology department of Gujarati Sahitya Parishad.
 He retired in 1967.
 He died following lung cancer on 3 June 1976 at Ahmedabad.